 Learn Something at The Peregrine Fund’s World Center for Birds of Prey

-Also located in Boise, the Peregrine Fund’s World Center for Birds of Prey is a wonderful place to visit.
-Here, you can learn all about birds of prey through exhibits, live programs, and more.
-You’ll also be able to get up close and personal with some awesome birds!
+The Peregrine Fund’s World Center for Birds of Prey is also in Boise.
+Learn all about birds of prey through exhibits, live programs, and more.
+You’ll also be able to get up close and personal with some of these majestic birds.

 Hike Thousand Springs State Park